 The Pedalwise Owl is looking for you!
 Become confident and ride with a mentor.
 It’s FREE!

+If YES, to any of these questions then Pedalwise is the program for you.
+Pedalwise is a program to encourage more people to use a bike more often for recreation and especially for transportation.
 We want to help you use a bicycle for short trips instead of using a car.
 You can use your bicycle to get to public transportation too.

 Check out the Pedalwise Facebook Group to see what is happening!
+This is a closed group for those who have signed up for the free Pedalwise program.

 Each Pedalwise participant (protégé) is given a mentor in their community.
 The mentor who is an experienced cyclist who will help you choose less travelled roads and paths, giving you riding tips and even come with you as you ride a new route.